bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/database-activity.rst

    Query Tab

 Kind of Query
-   Choose the kind of query you like to perform. |axon-ivy| offers dedicated UI support for the most common query types such as ``Select`` (Read), ``Insert`` (Write), ``Update`` (Update) and ``Delete`` (Delete).
+   Choose the kind of query you like to perform.
+Axon Ivy offers dedicated UI support for the most common query types such as ``Select`` (Read), ``Insert`` (Write), ``Update`` (Update) and ``Delete`` (Delete).